-Table 4.0: Issues - Community Meeting 2009
+Table 4.0 : Issues - Community Meeting 2009

 Issue Recreation and There was an idea from the group that canoe/kayak launch facilities Leisure should be established at Macquarie Park, near the beach, and that a hire operation would work well at that site The large mown grass area to the north of Macquarie Park (which currently holds events) was identified as a possible site for a growers market or other organized event.
 There were some negative sentiments about the picnicking and play area of Macquarie Park and that the quality of these spaces was not good and too far setback from the river.
 (Play area was upgraded in 2012) There was also a thought that the current operation of the restaurant and kiosk at Macquarie Park was not of a good standard. (new management has taken over operation of the restaurant since this time) There was an idea that there should be more picnic tables, but that their placement should be targeted as some open spaces would not/are not appropriate for this use.
-Howe Park was identified as a place where people loiter and drink Howe Park was a well used placed for picnicking (paved area) which was having the effect of pushing out anti-social use.
+Howe Park was identified as a place where people loiter and drink alcohol. • Howe Park was a well used placed for picnicking (paved area) which was having the effect of pushing out anti-social use.
 The group overwhelmingly agreed that Hollands Paddock was a strategic point to place more amenities - play facilities and seating.
-(This is in contrast to the community desire for Hollands Paddock to remain undeveloped (2005 PoM) There was a general feeling that Governor Phillip Reserve powerboat events could be managed better, the key issue being exclusion of nonpaving park users on major event days, and significant noise levels (Since the 2009 POM, this has been addressed however there are still issues surrounding management of non-paying park users enjoying benefits of the events).
+(This is in contrast to the community desire for Hollands Paddock to remain undeveloped (2005 PoM) There was a general feeling that Governor Phillip Reserve powerboat events could be managed better, the key issue being exclusion of non- paying park users on major event days, and significant noise levels (Since the 2009 POM, this has been addressed however there are still issues surrounding management of non-paying park users enjoying benefits of the events).
 The group supported the ongoing use of Governor Phillip Park for powerboat events.
 There was some opposition from members of the group that identified themselves as being 'peninsula' residents, to the idea of new playing fields to be installed at Governor Phillip Park in that it would cause more disturbances to their amenity.
-It was agreed that the operational hours of the live entertainment at Thompson Square should remain as currently used (i.e., finished by 4.00pm) to manage noise levels.
-It was thought that there might need to be further playing fields for local It was felt that the wharf at Windsor Wharf Reserve needed to be used by more groups/individuals to justify upgrading.
-(Upgrade was undertaken in
+It was agreed that the operational hours of the live entertainment at There are a constant of the second descent de Thompson Square should remain as currently used (i.e., finished by 4.00pm) to manage noise levels.
+It was thought that there might need to be further playing fields for local Users It was falt that the wharf at Windsor Wharf Peserve peeded to be used by It was felt that the wharf at Windsor Wharf Reserve needed to be used by more groups/individuals to justify upgrading.
+(Upgrade was undertaken in more groups/individuals to justify upgrading. (opgrade was undertaken in